HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/test_pers_offers_portlet.md

 # Testing the Pers_Offers portlet

-If you are currently logged in as portal admin user (wpsadmin), then please log off from the HCL Digital Experience.
+In this topic, you will learn how to test if your Pers_Offers portlet is working correctly.
+If you are currently logged in as Portal administrator (wpsadmin), log off from HCL Digital Experience (DX).

-1. Login as one of the following uers:
+1. Login as one of the following users:

     |Username|Password
     |--------|--------